 Mutual of Omaha offers three different universal life insurance plans, two of which are indexed universal life, and all of which provide:

-- Death benefit: The death benefit is the amount of money you will be paid in the event of death.
+- Death benefit: The death benefit is the amount of money your beneficiary will be paid in the event of death.
 You may have the option to increase or decrease the death benefit in certain circumstances.

 - Cash value accumulation: The cash value accumulation allows for the opportunity to access the money once values have built up to help you in the future if you even need to borrow money from your life insurance policy to fund education, retirement or other life needs.